Site icon Sancerres at Sunset

 Lou Gehrig

 Gehrig was a formidable hitter for most of his 17-season career.
-In 1927, his batting average was .373, and he batted in a then-record 175 runs.
-Ten years later, his 1937 batting average was still high at .351.
+In 1927, when he was 24 years old, his batting average was a very high .373. (.250 is average; 300 is good; .400 is phenomenal.)
+At 34, his 1937 batting average was still high at .351.

-But by the time he played his last game on April 30, 1939, his seasonal BA had plunged to .143.
 Six weeks later, he was diagnosed with amyotrophic lateral sclerosis — ALS, a painful illness that destroys the ability to walk, talk, eat, and eventually breathe, now known as “Lou Gehrig’s Disease”.

-The Yankees announced his retirement and proclaimed July 4 to be “Lou Gehrig Appreciation Day”.
+The Yankees announced his retirement and proclaimed July 4 as “Lou Gehrig Appreciation Day”.
 Between the two games of a sold-out double-header on that Independence Day, Gehrig was honored with speeches and gifts including a silver trophy (now at the Hall of Fame) engraved with a poem and his teammates’ signatures.
 Then he delivered remarks that endure among the most inspirational in baseball history, saying in part:

 For the past two weeks, you’ve been reading about a bad break.
 Today, I consider myself the luckiest man on the face of the earth. … When you look around, wouldn’t you consider it a privilege to associate yourself with such fine-looking men as are standing in uniform in this ballpark today? … I might have been given a bad break, but I’ve got an awful lot to live for.
 Thank you.